vibhorag101/Fake-News-Detection/README.md

 wants to contribute in ensuring peace and sanity by identifying which is fake and real news through the use of Machine Learning Concepts.

+## The Team 😀
+All of us are CS undergrads at `IIIT Delhi`
+- Vibhor Agarwal
+- Anshak Goel
+- Sahil Goyal
+- Deeptorshi Mondal

+## Project Report 📙📙
+Here find the most detailed [`Report`](https://drive.google.com/open?id=1yBlkQaVJxG0riSf9CZx9cdPofywFHLts&authuser=vibhor20349%40iiitd.ac.in&usp=drive_fs) and [`Presentation`](https://www.canva.com/design/DAFTuA_cjDY/3njYoH-d8q1PmnpqMOQZvQ/view?utm_content=DAFTuA_cjDY&utm_campaign=designshare&utm_medium=link&utm_source=publishpresent) you will ever get.
+It has even the most minute details of our project.
+They contain our motivation, methodology, results and future work.

+## Dataset and Publications Used
+- The data is obtained from the following   [`dataset`](https://paperswithcode.com/dataset/liar).
+This contains a decade-long of 12.8K manually labeled short statements were collected in various contexts from POLITIFACT.COM, which provides detailed analysis report and links to source documents for each case.
+- [`“Liar, Liar Pants on Fire”:
+A New Benchmark Dataset for Fake News Detection`](https://arxiv.org/pdf/1705.00648.pdf%E2%80%8B) and  [ `Fake News Detection Using Machine Learning approaches: A systematic Review`](https://www.researchgate.net/publication/336436870_Fake_News_Detection_Using_Machine_Learning_approaches_A_systematic_Review) helped me understand the problem and get a understanding of the topic.

+## Goals of the Project
+This clearly is a `binary classification problem` where we need to classify a news article or statement as Fake or not.
+The following steps need to be perfomed :
+1. Data Preprocessing.
+We split the data to 70:15:15 for training, testing and validation sets.
+2. We run `Decision trees` with different ***(depths)*** from 4 to 20 along with GINI Gain and Entropy criteria.
+We check which of the depth and criteria combination gives the best accuracy on the testing set.
+3. We do ensembling by training weak decision tree classifiers with depth=3 on 50% data.
+We take 100 such classifiers and then take the majority vote.
+This actually forms our `random forest`
+4. We now using Adaboost boosting technique to try to improve performance of our chosen Decision Tree in Part 2 for different values of n estimators from 4 to 20.
+5. We use `Logistic Regression` and `SVM` for fake news classification.
+6. We use `Artificial Neural Networks` for fake news classification

+### File Structure
+- `Final_Code.ipynb` -> Jupyter Notebook with ML Model
+- `Validation_date.tsv` , `test_data.tsv` and `train_data.tsv`  -> Dataset
+- `Project Report` - Report specifying the project
+- `Project Presentation.pptx` - Project Presentation for Project Explanation.

 ## 1. INTRODUCTION TO THE PROBLEM STATEMENT
 Though, technology has been the reason for the recent positive developments in the human history it also has had